educalo77/educalo77/README.md

 ### :telescope: I am interested in software development.

-### Currently I am in the last stage of projects at Henry, to graduate as a Full Stack Developer in Javascript.
+### I am graduated as a Full Stack Developer in Javascript at Henry.

 ### I also have extra courses on Coursera, Cisco Networking Academy, Udemy, and more, made in order to improve my technical profile.